 Step 3.
-To create more single headed arrows at the top of the main arrow, right click the arrow created in step 2 and copy (CTRL + C) and paste (CTRL + V) it as many times as the number of arrows you need at the top.
-Place them in the correct positions so that all of them converge into the main arrow.
-You can adjust the length of the main arrow if you want.
+To create more single shots at the top of the "fish spine", right-click the arrow created in the previous step.
+Copy (CTRL + C) and paste (CTRL + V) as many times as you need the arrow at the top.

 Step 4.
-Next to create arrows for the bottom of the main arrow, copy one single headed arrow at the top and paste it somewhere on the worksheet.
-Right click the copied single headed arrow and select Size and Position option.
+Then, to create the arrows (bones of the skeleton), copy one arrow and paste it somewhere on the sheet.
+Right-click the copied single-headed arrow and select Size and Position.

 Close the window.
 Place the arrow in such a way that it just touches the main arrow.
 Now your screen will look like this:

 Step 5.
 To create more single headed arrows at the bottom of the main arrow, repeat step 3.